rjvdw/www.ruud.online/index.md

 tab: home
 intro: >-
   # Hello, World!

   Welcome to my homepage.
-  My name is Ruud and I am a web developer from Nĳmegen, the Netherlands.
+My name is Ruud and I am a software developer from Nĳmegen, the Netherlands.
-  On this website you can read about projects I am working on and technology I am following.
 ---

 I have been developing software professionally since 2012.